Socket Chat Example

 Protocol Integration

-The socket handler receives trigger messages and forwards them to Octavus:
+The socket handler receives messages and forwards them to Octavus:

 Tools

-Tools are defined in your agent's protocol and handled server-side:
+Tools are defined in your agent's protocol.
+Server-side tools have handlers, client-side tools don't:

 Meteor Integration Note